-You can store any leftovers in an airtight container in the fridge (without any added avocado) for up to 5 days.
+Store leftovers in an airtight container in the fridge (without avocado) for up to 4 days.

 To make the salad

-- 1 cup chopped fresh cilantro or parsley leaves or both
+- ⅓ cup packed chopped fresh cilantro or parsley leaves or more as desired (20 grams)

 - ¼ cup extra virgin olive oil or more as desired